Lapin0t/phd-manuscript/main/02_games.typ

 === Unguarded Iteration

-In the original interaction tree library~#mcite(<XiaZHHMPZ20>), an iteration _operator_ has been devised, which constructs fixpoints of arbitrary equation systems up to weak bisimilarity.
+In the original interaction tree library~#mcite(<XiaZHHMPZ20>), an iteration _operator_ has been devised, which constructs fixed points of arbitrary equation systems up to weak bisimilarity.
 This makes the interaction tree monad quotiented by weak bisimilarity into a complete #nm[Elgot] monad.